Online harassment is plaguing more victims

 Reasons for harassment vary, too.
 Politics is the biggest influencer -- making up 14 percent of the poll -- but physical traits like race and gender aren't far behind.
 And not surprisingly, it's happening most among younger generations -- ages 18 to 29: two-thirds of that age group have been harassed online, according to the study.

 Victims aren't the only one being harmed.
-Social media platforms have proven to be the most common battlegrounds for this behavior and have taken a hit, too -- one-in-ten people claimed to have stopped using these online services after witnessing an act of harassment.
+Social media platforms have proven to be the most common battlegrounds for this behavior and have taken a hit, too -- 1-in-10 people said they stopped using these online services after witnessing an act of harassment.

-While Americans can't seem to decide the best form of action or how to balance free speech and safety, the majority (79%) believe it's the duty of these online platforms to step in and address harassment when it occurs.
+While Americans can't seem to decide the best form of action or how to balance free speech and safety, the majority (79 percent) believe it's the duty of these online platforms to step in and address harassment when it occurs.

 See CNET's special report for more on the history, responses and reactions to the increasing trend of online hate.